 A housekeeping service is provided to keep the ward clean and tidy.
 We encourage you to take responsibility for keeping your room clean, as well as helping keep the ward tidy (with help if needed) to prepare you for discharge.
 There are laundry facilities for you to wash your own clothes.

 Meals

 On some wards you will be encouraged to prepare your own meals.
-You can buy your own shopping and be supported to cook for yourself.
 On others your meals will be provided.
-Where meals are provided you will be offered a menu and you choose your meals in advance taking account to any dietary needs or preferences.

 What happens for you will depend on your care plan.
 Drinks are available 24 hours a day.